rocketbot-cl/gmail_/README.md

 List all unread emails, you can specify a filter

 5. Read email for ID
-Read email for ID
+Reads an email by ID and gets all email data, the message body and its attachments

 6. Reply email for ID
-Reply email for ID
+Reply to an email by its ID, having the possibility to add a message body and attachments.

 7. Create Label
-Create Label in Gmail
+Create a label in Gmail, where we can move our mails having the behavior of a folder.

 8. Move email to label
-Move email to label
+Move an email to a label.
+We must take into account the ID of the email to move and the name of the label.

 9. Mark email as unread
 Mark email as unread indicating its ID